ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 - We implement the `getStruct` method, using the inherited method and adding the properties we want to have in the struct object

-Now we could use this builder to create our transactions :
+Now we could use this builder to create our transactions:

 ```ts
 const builder = new BusinessBuilder();